Automattic/jetpack/readme.txt

 * General: require WordPress 5.0!
 To celebrate, we cleaned out some compatibility code that supported older versions.
 We know how to party.
 * General: update various parts of Jetpack to fully align with WordPress coding standards to make developing Jetpack easier!
+* Connection: notify site owners when a plugin or theme is double-encoding URL redirects.
 * Shortcodes: update the Ustream shortcode to use the HTML5 player for a better experience on all browsers.
 * Sitemaps: add thumbnails to video sitemaps to improve compatability with by Google Search Console.
 Props Adam Heckler!
 * Sync: improve performance when using the VIP Legacy Redirect plugin.